TurboGarry/python-projects/README.md

 ## Project 3

 I made an Email sender using python.
 User needs to enter recipient's email and body of the email, then it will sent to receiver.

+## Project 4

+I made an OCR - Image to text.
+This program will extract text from image.